-- (a) Minimum Admissible Score (MAS) Clause: To be eligible for the Stage II INO exam leading to the International Olympiad, a candidate must secure a score equal to or greater than a Minimum Admissible Score (MAS).
-The MAS for a given subject will be 50% of the average of the top ten scores in that subject rounded off to the nearest lower integer. - (b) Merit Index (MI) Clause: There will be a high score called the Merit Index (MI) associated with each subject in Olympiads.
-The MI in a subject is defined as 80% of the average of the top ten scores in that subject rounded off to the nearest lower integer.
-All students with a score equal to or greater than merit index MI for the subject will automatically qualify for INO Stage II examination in that subject.
-For example, if the average of top ten scores in a certain subject is 92, then 80% of this is 73.6.
-Then the MI in that subject will be 73.
-All candidates with a score equal to or above 73 in that subject will automatically qualify for INO stage II.
+- i.
+Suppose the average of the top ten scores in NSE in a subject is 92.3; then 50% of that is 46.15.
+The MAS will be set at 46. - ii.
+Suppose the average of the top ten scores in NSE in a subject is 93.5; then 50% of that is 46.75.
+In this case also the MAS will be set at 46. - (b) Merit Index (MI) Clause: There will be a high score called the Merit Index (MI) associated with each subject in Olympiads.
+The MI in a subject is defined as 80% of the average of the top ten scores in that subject, rounded off to the nearest lower integer.
+All students with a score equal to or greater than MI for the subject will automatically qualify for INO in that subject.

+Example: Suppose the average of the top ten scores in a certain subject is 92.3, then 80% of that is 73.84.
+The MI in that subject will be set at 73.
+All candidates with a score equal to or above 73 in that subject will automatically qualify for INO.

-- (c) Proportional Representation Clause: Students from all States and UTs need to be encouraged to appear for the first stage examination and a nationwide representation for INO Stage II is desirable.
-The quota for each State/UT used in National Talent Search Examination (NTSE) 2022-23, a nationwide competitive examination will be used as the baseline for calculating the number of students qualifying for Stage II INO in every subject from centres in that State or UT.
-The target total number of students to be selected in each subject (except Astronomy, see below) is 300.
-Suppose the NTSE quota is S for a State, and the total for all States and UTs is T, then the total number of students to be selected to INO Stage II from that State would be S/T times 300, rounded off to the nearest higher integer.
-This number will include those selected on the basis of the Merit Index.
-In the event of tie at the last position in the list, all students with same marks at this position will qualify to appear for the INO Stage II examination.
-The selected students must nevertheless satisfy the MAS clause (a).
-The number to be selected from all the centres in each State or UT will be displayed on the IAPT and HBCSE websites (www.iapt.org.in; olympiads.hbcse.tifr.res.in). - (d) Minimum Representation Clause: Notwithstanding the proportional representation clause the number of students selected for INO from each State and UT must be at least five, provided that the MAS clause (a) is satisfied.
+(c) Proportional Representation Clause: Students from all States and UTs need to be encouraged to appear for the first stage examination, and a nationwide representation for the second stage is desirable.
+A quota for each State/UT, based on the erstwhile National Talent Search Examination (NTSE), will be applied for determining the number (with a minimum of 4) of students qualifying for INO in every subject from schools in that State or UT.
+This number will include those selected on the basis of the Merit Index (MI Clause (b) above).
+In the event of a tie at the last position in the list, all students with same marks at this position will qualify to appear for INO.
+The selected students must nevertheless satisfy the MAS Clause (a).